A Brief History of the Patriarchate of St. Stephen

 Pope Clement XIII

 The Patriarchate also holds temporal patrimony that was restored to it based on hereditary descent, as well as a Cardinal Deaconry (Santa Maria Antiqua) in perpetuity.
 From that temporal patrimony, the first Patriarch is also the third Cardinal Prince of Florence in succession from Pope Leo X (who is considered Founder of the legacy of the Patriarchate), and also is the ecclesiastical successor to Matilda of Tuscany in Tuscany and the Vice-Kingship of Italy in the Holy Roman Empire.
 Indeed, upon her death without issue, Matilda ceded the rights to her lands to the Holy Church of Rome.
+(See also the Temporal Succession of the Patriarchate.)
 The Patriarchate also is linked to the Merovingian dynasty from which are held the French titles of Count of Sainte Animie and Count of Marmande.
+The Patriarchate's heritage is also associated with King Peter II of Yugoslavia.
+The King, a second-great-grandson of Queen Victoria and also of Tsar Alexander II of Russia, came to the throne at the age of 11 upon his father's assassination in 1934.
+He was forced into exiles by the Nazis shortly after coming of age.
+Peter II's godfather was George VI of England The Patriarch of St. Stephen holds the distinction of Knight Bachelor of Yugoslavia, an honour shared by several other members of the Curia and which the Patriarchate retains the right to confer.

 Pope Leo X, first Cardinal Prince of Florence